CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 This is a list of composable hardware tasks which can be performed with the MAAS CLI.
-See [MAAS CLI][manage-cli] for how to get started with the CLI and [Composable hardware][intel-rsd] for an overview of the subject matter (including web UI functionality).
+See [MAAS CLI][manage-cli] for how to get started with the CLI and [Composable hardware][composable-hardware] for an overview of the subject.

 ## Register a Pod